ravirun/misfit-ravi/README.md

-# Misfit Ravi - December 2028 Content Plan
+# Misfit Ravi - December 2028, Week 3 Content Plan

 **Macro Creator (100k–1M followers)**

 ---

-## Content Topic
+## Weekly Content Topic

-### Year 3: What I Got Right, Wrong, and Ridiculously Wrong
+### What Surprised Me as a 100k–1M Creator

 ---

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on year 3: what i got right, wrong, and ridiculously wrong.
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on what surprised me as a 100k–1m creator.

 ---